AshishJangra27/generative-ai-project/rag_based_article_search/README.md

 This project walks you through building a smart article search engine that can **understand your question**, **search thousands of technical articles**, and give you a relevant, natural-language answer using **Google Gemini**.

-## 🔗 Run in Google Colab

-You can try this project directly in Colab:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1p1nZFV0NI9rSIkmD_p3lDFeNvf_tFtYo?usp=sharing)